 Beth I. Robinson M.S. is an artist, art conservator, & facilitator exploring bereavement and the conflict it creates.
-She offers options for grieving well and companionship through her artwork, workshops, grief coaching, and by facilitating alternate options for grief support and reconciliation through art and art history.
+She offers options for grieving well and companionship through her artwork, educational workshops, grief/conflict coaching, and by facilitating alternate options for grief support and reconciliation through art and art history.

 Tuesday, January 2, 2018